 Plan B 2% of total enrollment

 Plan C 6% of total enrollment

 Plan D 1% of total enrollment

 Plan FPlan High Deductible F 55% of total enrollment

 Plan N 10% of total enrollment

-* Percent of total enrollment data comes from AHIP The State of Medicare 2019.
-These are total number of people who have active plans.
-We do not show but plans that have active members but are no longer available for purchase so the number will not equal 100%.
+*Percent of total enrollment data comes from AHIP The State of Medicare 2019.
+These represent the total number of people who have active plans.
+We do not show plans that have active members but are no longer available for purchase so the number will not equal 100%.

 If you live in California there are also:

 If you live in Nevada there is also: